nanjiangshu/proq3/README.md

-  -only-build-profile  Build sequence profile without running ProQ3 -outpath  DIR        Set output path, (default: the same as model file) -keep_files  yes|no  Whether to keep repacked models and SVM output (default: no) -debug_mode  yes|no  Whether to keep all temporary files
+  -only-build-profile  Build sequence profile without running ProQ3 -outpath  DIR        Set output path, (default: the same as model file) -keep_files  yes|no  Whether to keep repacked models and SVM output (default: no) -output_pdbs yes|no  Whether to output pdb files with ProQ3 local scores in B-factor field (default: no)
+  -debug_mode  yes|no  Whether to keep all temporary files

 ProQ3 predictor options: